tdurant12/Project1-/README.md

 #Unsolved Issues

--I was Unable to link the form elements to the alert in the Prompt function so it would tel you the names that were entered as well as their love score.
+- I was Unable to link the form elements to the alert in the Prompt function so it would tel you the names that were entered as well as their love score.
 - I was having persistent issues with connecting to the love calculator API.
 I was receiving timeout erros as well as 404, 405, 429 errors.

 #Stretch Goals

--since I did not have time to insert a modal due to the issues i was running into I would like to implement a modal instead of a alert, so I can better customize The alert to my liking.
+- since I did not have time to insert a modal due to the issues i was running into I would like to implement a modal instead of a alert, so I can better customize The alert to my liking.

 - I would have liked to have added css font animations to my header.